 Self-care is far too important to ignore, but finding the time is so difficult!
-Between your career, husband, kids, house, and everything else that needs your attention, who has time for a bubble bath?
+Between your career, husband, kids, house and everything else that needs your attention, who has time for a bubble bath?

 Luckily, self-care doesn’t have to take up hours of your time.
 In fact, you can pamper yourself by simply adding a few self-care techniques into the things you’re already doing.
 Follow these six simple steps and you’ll feel refreshed and rejuvenated in no time!

-There are so many great podcasts out there, ones that encourage us to reach for our dreams, inspire us to move forward, and entertain us when we need a break from everyday life.
-Instead of listening to the same songs on the radio and having to flip between stations during commercials, tune in to a podcast that will motivate and uplift you.
+There are so many great podcasts out there, ones that encourage us to reach for our dreams, inspire us to move forward and entertain us when we need a break from everyday life.
+Instead of listening to the same songs on the radio and having to flip between stations during commercials, tune into a podcast or an FfL Mindset Guide that will motivate and uplift you.

 For this reason, your first tip to add self-care into your busy life is to listen to inspiring podcasts during your daily commute (or even while running errands).

-I understand how hard it is to fit a workout into your busy life.
+We understand how hard it is to fit a workout into your busy life.
 However, making time to exercise two or three days a week is essential to a healthy lifestyle AND to self-care.

 If you’re a stay-at-home mom, schedule your workouts first thing in the morning so you can take on the day with it already checked off your list.
 There are TONS of YouTube videos ranging in length and style that you can do right from home.

-Dedicate a Few Minutes to Meditation
+Dedicate a few minutes to meditation.

 Meditation seems to be the latest self-care trend out there.
-There are so many benefits to meditation, like reducing anxiety, controlling stress, and improving emotional health, according to a 2017 Healthline article.
+There are so many benefits to meditation, like reducing anxiety, controlling stress and improving emotional health, according to a 2017 Healthline article.
 But who has time to sit quietly when there are so many things that need to be done?

 Your third tip to add self-care into your life is to take 10 minutes of your lunch break and meditate.
 The beauty of meditation is that it can be done anywhere, and you don’t need any special equipment.
-Just find a spot, close your eyes, and breathe for a few minutes.
+Just find a spot, close your eyes and breathe for a few minutes.
 Focus on your breath and try not to think about any one thing.
 You’ll start the second half of your workday refreshed, focused and calm.
-The best part... you won’t have to fit it into your evening when you are trying to get supper on the table, take care of the kids and get things done around the house.
+The best part is you won’t have to fit it into your evening when you are trying to get supper on the table, take care of the kids and get things done around the house.

 If you’re a stay-at-home mom, you can even try practicing this with your kids at lunch.
 It may only last a few seconds at first, but as time goes on it’ll become routine and the amount of time will build upon itself.

 Self-care doesn’t always have to be something we do alone.
 In fact, connecting with your friends and other moms can be more therapeutic than we even realize.
 For this reason, your fourth tip is to make a date with your best friends to have dinner or talk while the kids play.

-Finding time for girls’ nights once a month or once a quarter will help recharge you, which is why it’s your fourth and the most FUN way you can add self-care to your busy life.
+Finding time for girls’ nights once a month or once a quarter will help recharge you, which is why it’s your fourth and most FUN way you can add self-care to your busy life.

 Besides being safer online, changing your passwords regularly can actually help you repeat positive self-talk daily.
 Your fifth tip to add self-care to your busy life is to change your passwords to a positive phrase abbreviation.
 For example, let’s say you want to repeat the phrase, “I am good enough and my presence in this world matters.”
 Change your password to the first letter of each word in the phrase.
 Your password, in this case, would be Iageampitwm.
 Add some numbers on the end and a punctuation mark, and you have a highly secure password.